Back

 Outcomes

-A week after Console 2.0 was released, our largest customer ran a retro in which 40% of operators rated it as an improvement.
-It was a good signal, but most operators weren't yet ready to call it a clear win.
+A week after launch, our largest customer ran a retro in which 40% of operators rated Console 2.0 as an improvement.
+The signal was real, but most operators weren't yet ready to call it a clear win.

 "Side bar of site → project → quote on the customer record.
 Clear visibility of what exists and their statuses."